dotlang/language/README.md

 # Concurrency

-We have `:=` notation for parallel execution of an expression.
+We have `&` operator for parallel execution of an expression.
 This will give you a task identifier which is a unique identifier for the parallel task.
 It also contains the result of the expression.

 Each task has an unbounded mailbox which can accept messages from any other task.
 Sending to an invalid task will return immediately with a false result indicating send has failed.
 Receive from a terminated or invalid task will never return.
 You can use built-in `$` struct to access current task's functionality (pick a message from mailbox, send a message to another task, ...).
 You cannot send `$` to another function.